 From Laut (2003), showing the apparent correlation between cloud cover and cosmic ray flux breaks down after ~1995

-From reading the papers and responses (including Svensmarks' here), my conclusion is that the cloud data itself is unfortunately not good enough to say much of anything about Svensmark's hypothesis, except that there is no support.
+From my reading of the papers and responses (including Svensmarks' here), my conclusion is that the cloud data is unfortunately not good enough to say much of anything with any confidence about Svensmark's hypothesis except that there is no apparent support from the full data.
 There appear to be on-going problems with calibrations, with the inability of the ISCCP to differentiate between low, mid, and high clouds, view angle problems, and intra-satellite calibration problems.
 Since we're concerned with trends on the decadal time scale, it may be some time before this particular data is sorted out.
 While there probably is some correlation between cosmic rays and global temperatures, the simplest and best supported explanation is the already verified change in solar luminosity with solar cycle.
-Less radiation causes cooler temps, and this just happens to overlap with Svensmark's unrelated hypothesis, since more cosmic rays arrive when the solar cycle is a minimum.
-With the cloud observations muddled at this time, in judging Svensmark's idea we therefore put more emphasis on other observational/theoretical work, which shows clearly that cloud formation is far more sensitive to other factors (99.9%) than to ionized particle availability (0.1%) created by cosmic rays.
+Less radiation -> cooler temps, and this just happens to overlap with Svensmark's unrelated hypothesis, since more cosmic rays arrive when the solar cycle is a minimum.
+With the cloud observations muddled at this time, in judging Svensmark's idea we therefore put more emphasis on the theoretical work, which appears quite confident that cloud formation is far more sensitive to other factors than to ionized particle availability created by cosmic rays.
 I discussed this with a personal friend who is also a leading professor of atmospheric science and who develops models of cloud formation, and he agrees.

 More important - since the cosmic ray induced cloud feedbacks clearly must happen (if they happen at all)

 on very short time scales (hours and days, not decades), and since there has been